 The EBU will bear the costs of their travel, accommodation and a per diem, while the host organization will be responsible for setting up a precise schedule and providing lunches.

-The closing date for entry is 12 December 2018.
+The closing date for entries has been extended to 8 January 2020.
 The Guidelines, to be read carefully before applying, are available here.

 If you wish to welcome an experienced sound engineer at your organization, please apply by clicking here.